 Bug bites are a hazard for people who like outdoor activities in the summer.
 And bites from ticks are among the most dangerous.
 Tick bites can spread Lyme disease, which causes symptoms ranging from joint aches to fatigue to neck stiffness.
 Lyme disease first became a problem in the New England states in the northeast region of the country, but now it has spread nationwide.
 A study by the Quest Diagnostics laboratory has found that Lyme disease is now present in every state of the nation, plus the District of Columbia.
 The state of Pennsylvania had the most cases of Lyme disease last year, with a total of more than 10,000.
 The ticks that spread Lyme disease are most commonly carried by deer and other wildlife.
 The good news is that antibiotic drugs can cure most Lyme infections.
 The spread of Lyme disease is a growing public health problem.
 In the newspaper or online, find and closely read a story about another public health problem.
 Use what you read to write a letter to the editor, detailing the most important facts people need to know about this problem, and what communities can do about it.

 Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Integrating information presented in different media or formats to develop a coherent understanding of a topic; reading closely what a text says explicitly and to make logical inferences from it.
+Common Core State Standards: Writing narratives to develop real or imagined experiences or events; reading closely what a text says explicitly and to make logical inferences from it.